 Accepting Boys from Rome, Georgia, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-In addition to all aspects of boating and seamanship, we give vocational training in a variety of topics, including woodworking, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.
+In addition to all aspects of boating and seamanship, we give vocational training in a variety of topics, including woodworking, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical skills.

 Normal high school is in session year-round and can be accelerated, giving students a chance to catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor earn a Florida high school diploma, and a lot of them go on to colleges of their choice.

 We also know boys should be able to handle basic life skills.
 Graduates of Safe Harbor are taught to balance a checkbook and handle checking and savings accounts responsibly, apply for employment using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just some of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.

 Safe Harbor is a Boarding School that Helps Boys from Rome, Georgia Make a Change of Heart and Attitude